-Before taking this medicine inform your doctor of the following conditions mentioned below:
+Before taking this medicine inform your doctor of the following conditions if you are or have:

-- If you are already prone to epileptic or other kinds of seizure attacks.
+- Prone to epileptic or other kinds of seizure attacks.

-- If you have depression, mood disorders, or harbor thoughts of suicide.
+- Mood disorders, or harbor thoughts of suicide.

 Postherpetic NeuralgiaGabapentin is used in the treatment complication of shingles, which is caused by the chickenpox virus characterized by pain or burning sensation of the skin.